httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 A generic implementation of this specification should expose the top-level parse ({{text-parse}}) and serialize ({{text-serialize}}) functions.
 They need not be functions; for example, it could be implemented as an object, with methods for each of the different top-level types.

 For interoperability, it's important that generic implementations be complete and follow the algorithms closely; see {{strict}}.
-To aid this, a common test suite is being maintained by the community; see <https://github.com/httpwg/structured-header-tests>.
+To aid this, a common test suite is being maintained by the community at <https://github.com/httpwg/structured-header-tests>.

 Implementers should note that dictionaries and parameters are order-preserving maps.
 Some headers may not convey meaning in the ordering of these data types, but it should still be exposed so that applications which need to use it will have it available.